I don't know if you know it but I am in loooooove with food styling.

 How to style a salad - DEMO

 Here's the short video on how I style this salad.
 Remember this is the shorter version.
-Longer one is available for my email list subscribers.
+Longer one is available for my email list subscribers (this list)

 No I didn't go to culinary school or studied culinary arts, no I don't have a degree.
 I haven’t learned all this on books.